How to Form an LLC in New Hampshire

 Fast Facts: Your Budget and Timeline

 Here is an overview of the total paperwork, cost, and time it takes to form an LLC in New Hampshire.
-Be sure to read the final step in this guide - "Ongoing Filings" - to understand your ongoing costs to maintain a compliant LLC.
+Be sure to read the final step in this guide - "Ongoing Filings" - to understand your ongoing costs to maintain a compliant New Hampshire LLC.

 - Form LLC-1: Certificate of Formation, New Hampshire Limited Liability Company